 Job Outlook and Salary Info

-While demand for surveyors can depend on economic conditions and the need for new construction, the BLS projected a 2 percent decline in employment opportunities for these professionals from 2014-2024.
+While demand for surveyors can depend on economic conditions and the need for new construction, the BLS projected an increase as fast as the average in employment opportunities for these professionals from 2018-2028.
 The best job prospects were expected for those with experience using digital mapmaking and geographic information systems (GIS) technologies.
-As of May 2015, surveyors earned an average annual salary of $58,020.
+As of May 2018, surveyors earned an average annual salary of $66,440.

 Though you might be able to land a surveying job with an associate's degree, partially because of the projected decline in job opportunities, you might be wise to earn a bachelor's degree.
 All states require you to become licensed by the examination/practical experience process administered by the National Council of Examiners for Engineering and Surveying.
 Certification by the National Society of Professional Surveyors can also work to your advantage in securing a position and professional advancement.